Menorrhagia treatment is complicated but very significant. Personalized menorrhagia treatment is centered on certain factors, such as:

-Extremely severe menstrual bleeding is a recognized side effect of the use of non-hormonal contraceptive intrauterine devices.
+Extremely severe menstrual bleeding is a recognized side effect of non-hormonal contraceptive intrauterine devices.
 OBGYN practitioners can help to plan other treatment alternatives.

 Complications of pregnancy.

-A single, profuse, delayed period may be the outcome of a loss of pregnancy.
-One more cause of intense bleeding during pregnancy involves an abnormal positioning of the placenta, aka placenta previa.
+A single, profuse, delayed period may result from a pregnancy loss.
+One more cause of intense bleeding during pregnancy involves an abnormal placenta positioning, aka placenta previa.

-Uterine cancer and cervical cancer can trigger extreme menstrual bleeding, especially if a woman is postmenopausal or has had an atypical Pap smear in her history.
+Uterine and cervical cancer can trigger extreme menstrual bleeding, especially if a woman is postmenopausal or has had an atypical Pap smear.